OpenClassrooms-Student-Center/Python-P783-mentors/README.md

 #### Create the virtual environment

 - `cd /path/to/lettings-site`
-- `python -m venv lettings-site`
+- `python -m venv venv`
 - `apt-get install python3-venv` (If previous step errors with package not found on Ubuntu)
-- Activate the environment `source lettings-site/bin/activate`
+- Activate the environment `source venv/bin/activate`
 - Confirm the command `python` now runs the Python interpreter in the virtual environment, `which python`
 - Confirm the version of the Python interpreter is 3.6 or higher `python --version`